 - In Underground by Mayfair Games (published in 1993), the U.S. in 2021 is dominated by two political parties, the Plutocrats, founded by H. Ross Perot (the movement that would become the Reform Party in the real world), which had the position that whatever is good for the rich is best for the entire country, and the Republicrats (a centrist union of the Democrats and Republicans which generally exists to oppose whatever the Plutocrats want).
 European politics are dominated by the ARC Party run by the Church of Happyology, which runs the European Union as a single-party dictatorship.

-- Tales of the Questor has the Expansionists (XP's) and Open Traders (OP's), for context the Seven Villages hid themselves from the rest of the world behind a swamp and a Mistwall a century ago.
+- Tales of the Questor has the Open Traders (OP's) and Expansionists (XP's) , for context the Seven Villages hid themselves from the rest of the world behind a swamp and a Mistwall a century ago.
 Now they're running out of natural resources and there's disagreement as to what they're going to do about it.
+In this case, the Open Traders want to encourage open trade with humans to get the resources they need.
+On the other hand, the Expansionists, citing the common fears based on the unpleasant history of Racconan/Human relations and want to gradually expand the fog barrier surrounding their land and take the human lands for their own.

 - The United States of the Global Guardians PBEM Universe is a land where the Democrats and Republicans still win the greater majority of elections, but the country cannot be said to still be a two-party nation.
 The Green Party isn't the joke it is in the real world, and has split the liberal vote with the World Voice Party (whose major policies center around equal rights for all sentient creatures).
 On the conservative side, the Tea Party has split from the Republicans, and the New Horizon Party (an even-more-ultraconservative party who publicly says their policies are "humans first," but they define "human" as "WASP").